-ADEQ has been delegated responsibility for implementing both federal and state provisions for the RCRA hazardous waste management program in Arkansas.
+ADEQ has been delegated responsibility for implementing federal provisions for the RCRA hazardous waste management program in Arkansas.
 This delegation is contingent upon the State maintaining a regulatory program that is consistent with and no less stringent than the corresponding federal requirements.
 Annually, ADEQ initiates rulemaking procedures via the Arkansas Pollution Control and Ecology Commission to incorporate and adopt recent changes to the federal regulations in order to maintain equivalence and consistency between the state and federal hazardous waste management regulations.
-This proposal seeks to incorporate relevant changes to federal regulations published since July 2009.
-Complaints played no role in the development of these draft revisions.
+This proposal seeks to incorporate relevant changes to federal regulations published since August 2010.

-- 2. What are the top three benefits of the proposed rule or regulation? - Maintains equivalence between State and new or revised Federal hazardous waste management regulations; - Adopts a federal delisting decision which benefits an Arkansas manufacturer. - 3.
+- 2. What are the top three benefits of the proposed rule or regulation? - Maintains equivalence between State and new or revised Federal hazardous waste management regulations; - 3.
 What, in your estimation, would be the consequence of taking no action, thereby maintaining the status quo?

 The delegation and program cooperative agreements between ADEQ and U.S. EPA require that the Department make an earnest effort to maintain consistency between State and Federal regulations.
-While all components proposed in this revision are optional for the state to adopt them or not, the current State requirements corresponding to these proposed revisions are in the main more stringent, and Arkansas businesses would face a greater burden in maintaining compliance than those in neighboring and other states.
+With little attempt to maintain consistency with corresponding Federal regulations, companies face an additional administrative burden in researching differences and maintaining compliance with both sets of regulatory standards.